lab-sun/InconSeg/README.md

-# RGFSeg
+# InconSeg
-The official pytorch implementation of RGFSeg.
+The official pytorch implementation of InconSeg.

 The code and dataset will be available upon acceptance of the paper.
 The following images are some samples of this dataset: